 We work with clients throughout Queens, the Bronx, Manhattan, Nassau, and Suffolk Counties.
 Contact us online or via phone at (718) 569-8618 so our Queens domestic violence attorney can provide you with the protection you need.

-How Do I Get an Order of Protection?
+How Do I Get an Order of Protection in Queens?

 Criminal courts and family courts are both capable of issuing an OoP.
 However, one of the benefits of going to a family court is that you can receive a Temporary Order of Protection.
 A Temporary OoP can protect you while you press charges against the alleged abuser, safeguarding you while the legal process to acquire a Permanent OoP takes place.